igorski/drunk-dragon-vs-the-drag-queens/README.md

 operations (e.g. _Effects_) as if they were actual time (e.g. _"the effect of this item should last for two hours in the perception of the player character"_).
 The unit used is the _millisecond_ and is automatically scaled to the game/real life ratio when creating a new Effect using the EffectFactory.

+All of the games behaviour and time bound effects update in the same place: the _updateGame()_-handler in the _game-module_.
+This is bound to the render cycle of the game world (and deferred to animationFrame so the game is effectively paused when the browser/tab isn't focused).

 ## Application source outline

  * _./assets/_ resources referenced by the application e.g. images, fonts and spritesheets